tvatry/adblangues/README.md

 What things you need to install the software and how to install them

 ```
-Lamp server or Wamp, composer and php >= 7.2
+Lamp server or Wamp or Laragon, composer and php >= 7.2
 ```

 ### Installing